cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ![create-models-folder](..\images\end-to-end-in-game-style-transfer-tutorial\create-models-folder.png)

-Drag and drop the ONNX files into the `Models` folder.
+Drag and drop the ONNX file into the `Models` folder.

 ![unity-import-onnx-file](..\images\end-to-end-in-game-style-transfer-tutorial\unity-import-onnx-file.png)